Chestnut Hill College Data & Information Overview

 Student to Faculty Ratio

-The student to faculty ratio at CHC is an impressive 10 to 1.
-That's quite good when you compare it to the national average of 15 to 1.
-This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.
+At CHC, the student to faculty ratio is an excellent 10 to 1.
+That's much better than the national average of 15 to 1.
+This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 Percent of Full-Time Faculty